PennLINC/simbids/docs/installation.rst

 External Dependencies
 =====================

-*fMRIPost-template* is written using Python 3.11 (or above), and is based on nipype_.
+*SimBIDS* is written using Python 3.11 (or above), and is based on nipype_.

-*fMRIPost-template* requires some other neuroimaging software tools that are not handled by the Python's packaging system (PyPi):
+*SimBIDS* requires some other neuroimaging software tools that are not handled by the Python's packaging system (PyPi):

 - FSL_ (version 6.0.7.7)